SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 # Project_Repository_Programming_and_Scripting_2018
-## My repository for the 2018 Programming and Scripting Project.
-A module in the GMIT Data Analytics H. Dip.
+## This README file contains my research and investigations into the Fisher's Iris data set.
+Here I explain the research carried out and provide references to the source material.

 Created 2018-03-26

-This README file contains my research and investigations into the Fisher's Iris data set.
-Here I explain the research carried out and provide references to the source material.

 Table of Contents